Kit Carson: Mountain man (1829–1841)

+His last rendezvous with trappers was held in 1840.
+At that time, the fur trade began to drop off as beaver hats went out of fashion and beaver populations across North America were declining rapidly from overexploitation.
+Carson knew that it was time to find other work.
+He wrote in his Memoirs, "Beaver was getting scarce, it became necessary to try our hand at something else."
+In 1841, he was hired at Bent's Fort, in Colorado, at the largest building on the Santa Fe Trail.
+Hundreds of people worked or lived there.
+Carson hunted buffalo, antelope, deer, and other animals to feed the people, paid one dollar a day.
+He returned to Bent's Fort several times during his life to provide meat for the fort's residents.

-Carson's notions about Indians softened over the years.
+Carson's views about Indians softened over the years.
 He found himself more and more in their company as he grew older, and his attitude towards them became more respectful and humane.
 He urged the government to set aside lands called reservations for their use.
-As an Indian agent, he saw to it that those under his watch were treated with honesty and fairness and clothed and fed properly.
-The historian David Roberts believes his first marriage, to an Arapaho woman named Singing Grass, "softened the stern and pragmatic mountaineer's opportunism."
+As an Indian agent in his later life, he saw to it that those under his watch were treated with honesty and fairness and clothed and fed properly.
+The historian David Roberts believes his first marriage, to an Arapaho woman named Singing Grass, "softened the stern and pragmatic mountaineer's opportunism".

 Expeditions with Frémont (1842–1848)

 In April 1842, Carson went back to his childhood home in Missouri to put his daughter Adaline in the care of relatives.
 On the return trip, Carson met John C. Frémont aboard a steamboat on the Missouri River.
 Frémont was a US Army officer in the Corps of Topographical Engineers who was about to lead an expedition into the West.
-After a brief conversation, Frémont hired Carson as a guide at $100 a month.
-It was the best-paying job of Carson's life.
+After a brief conversation, Frémont hired Carson as a guide at $100 a month, the best-paying job of Carson's life.
 Frémont wrote, "I was pleased with him and his manner of address at this first meeting.
 He was a man of medium height, broad-shouldered, and deep-chested, with a clear steady blue eye and frank speech and address; quiet and unassuming."